arezaii/subsetter/README.md

 -w [write_tcl=0] Whether or not to write the .tcl file to run the ParFlow model.
 Defaults to False -x [padding for left and right=0] padding for right and left side -y [padding on top and bottom=0] padding for top and bottom side -e [shapefile_attribute_name='OBJECTID'] The name of the attribute table column to uniquely ID objects.
-Default 'OBJECTID' -a [shapefile_attribute_ids=[1]] The list of objects in the shapefile to rasterize.
+-a [shapefile_attribute_ids=[1]] The list of objects in the shapefile to rasterize.
 Default [1] -t [tif_outs=0] Whether or not to write outputs as .tif files.
 Defaults to False.
 ```